d-tomerini/aiida-quantumespresso/docs/source/user_guide/get_started/examples/pw_tutorial.rst

    and how to handle and instal pseudopotential families, you can find more information in :ref:`my-ref-to-pseudo-tutorial`.

-The ``builder.pseudo`` input is a dictionary, where the keys are the names of the elements, and the values are the ``UpfData`` objects stored in the database.
+The ``builder.pseudos`` input is a dictionary, where the keys are the names of the elements, and the values are the ``UpfData`` objects stored in the database.

 It is possible to specify manually which pseudopotential files to use